learn-co-curriculum/github-to-canvas-quiz/README.md

 Features:

-- In Builder, initialize new repo (optional?)
-  - probably not necessary to save repo name to YAML, and may cause more issues if repo URL changes...
+- Add a RepositoryInterface class to allow easier testing of repo commit etc functionality and slim down builder/synchronizer classes
 - can read the repo data from the directory (local) or url (GitHub API)
-- In Align, take snapshots of Canvas API response JSON before and after
 - rename `build` to `backup` in CLI

 Question: